Southwestern Dietetic Internship (SWDI)

 - Background check.
 This will be completed in Phoenix and Pinon.
 The following documents are required as proof of identification: (a) Passport or (b) Driver's license PLUS Social Security card OR birth certificate.

 You are responsible for your own housing while in Phoenix.
-During the Pinon rotation, government housing arrangements will be made for you by the Pinon Site Coordinator.
-However, family and friends may not occupy government housing.
+During the Pinon and Shiprock rotation, government housing arrangements will be made for you by the Site Coordinators.
+Family, friends and pets may not occupy government housing.

-No, you are responsible for your own transportation, including auto insurance and a current driver's license.
-Pinon Health Center is approximately a 4 1/2 hour drive from Phoenix and there are few amenities beyond Flagstaff, so reliable transportation is recommended.
+No, you are responsible for your own transportation, including auto insurance and a current driver’s license.
+Pinon Health Center and Northern Navajo Medical Center range 4.5 to 7 hours drive from Phoenix, Arizona.

 No, but our program provides information to interns on available jobs in the Indian Health Service and on the Arizona Academy of Nutrition and Dietetics listserve.